 Community Service Leave

-Community Service Leave (CSL) is a paid time off program to participate in the educational process of children through the high school level and to support other community service volunteer activities for non-profit organizations.
+Community Service Leave (CSL) is a paid time off program that allows university employees to perform community service volunteer activities during work time.
+These activities include participating in the educational process of children through the high school level, and supporting other eligible non-profit organizations.

 Employees eligible for CSL are